 Jayson Haebich (City University of Hong Kong); Christian Sandor (City University of Hong Kong); Alvaro Cassinelli (City University of Hong Kong)

 This dataset contains 5-10 second egocentric video segments of hazardous cycling situations and associated IMU data.
 These videos are annotated with classifications of the cause of the hazard and the type of surface the cyclist is travelling on.
+The dataset is available here.

 Understanding Dyadic Interactions from Egocentric Multi-Views